Road safety programs

 Local Access Network Improvements involves installing devices such as kerb build-outs, pedestrian refuge islands and intersection line-markings to increase safety across Brisbane’s local road network and minor intersections.

 Council provides transport-related infrastructure programs to improve safety on the roads around our schools, such as Safe School Travel Infrastructue and Traffic Management Plan Improvements.
 Safe School Travel Infrastructure is funded on a 50/50 basis with the State Government (Department of Transport and Main Roads).

 Pedestrian countdown timers count down the time during the flashing red ‘don’t walk’ signal to advise pedestrians of the remaining time they have to safely finish crossing the road.
 The two-digit display only lights during the flashing clearance period.
 Council advises pedestrians to follow safe practices when walking across the road, which includes only leaving the kerb when the green walking person signal is displayed.

 Following a successful trial of the countdown timers that resulted in a 60% reduction in pedestrian related incidents, Council has introduced over 400 timers to many crossings across the city and suburbs.

 Traffic lights control the flow of traffic and pedestrians to improve safety and access on Brisbane's roads.
-For information on how traffic lights operate and answers to other common questions, you can download:
+For information on how traffic lights operate and answers to other common questions, you can download the:

 To report a traffic light problem, phone Council on 07 3403 8888.